What is Windows Update for Business?

 Windows Update for Business provides management policies for several types of updates to Windows 10 devices:

 - Feature updates: Previously referred to as "upgrades," feature updates contain not only security and quality revisions, but also significant feature additions and changes.
-Feature updates are released semi-annually in the fall and in the spring.
+Feature updates are released as soon as they become available.

-- Quality updates: These are traditional operating system updates, typically released on the second Tuesday of each month (though they can be released at any time).
+- Quality updates: Quality updates are traditional operating system updates, typically released on the second Tuesday of each month (though they can be released at any time).
 These include security, critical, and driver updates.
-Windows Update for Business also treats non-Windows updates (such as those for Microsoft Office or Visual Studio) as quality updates.
+Windows Update for Business also treats non-Windows updates (such as updates for Microsoft Office or Visual Studio) as quality updates.
 These non-Windows Updates are known as "Microsoft updates" and you can set devices to receive such updates (or not) along with their Windows updates.

-- Driver updates: These are non-Microsoft drivers that are applicable to your devices.
+- Driver updates: Updates for non-Microsoft drivers that are relevant to your devices.
 Driver updates are on by default, but you can use Windows Update for Business policies to turn them off if you prefer.

-- Microsoft product updates: These are updates for other Microsoft products, such as Office.
+- Microsoft product updates: Updates for other Microsoft products, such as versions of Office that are installed by using Windows Installer (MSI).
+Versions of Office that are installed by using Click-to-Run can't be updated by using Windows Update for Business.
 Product updates are off by default.
 You can turn them on by using Windows Update for Business policies.

 You can control when updates are applied, for example by deferring when an update is installed on a device or by pausing updates for a certain period.